Skip to navigation Skip to content

 Calculating top-up-and insufficient for shortfall

-Stanley is 14 years old, studying a specialist agricultural course at Moon Hill Agricultural College.
+Stanley is 14 years old, studying a specialist agricultural course at a college in Moon Hill.
 Stanley has been approved for Away from Home rate.

 Boarding and tuition charges

-Moon Hill College is a boarding school.
-Payments must be directed to the College.
+The college is a boarding school.
+Payments must be directed to the college.
 Board and tuition charges must be coded on the EYSB screen.
 This directs the payments to the college and enables the system to automatically calculate the transfer of any excess School Fees Allowance (SFA) (Group 2).
 The excess calculated will be used to top-up any shortfall in boarding entitlements where necessary.

 • Boarding (annually) - $15,000